 UN - Committee on Economic, Social and Cultural Rights

-At its 162nd session on September-October 2001, the Executive Board approved the establishment of a Joint Expert Group UNESCO (CR)/ECOSOC (CESCR) on the monitoring of the right to education (document 162 EX/53 Rev and document 162EX/Decision 5.4).
+In 2001, the UNESCO Executive Board approved the establishment of a Joint Expert Group UNESCO (CR)/ECOSOC (CESCR) on the monitoring of the right to education

-This decision is of paramount importance for UNESCO’s activities in this field because it institutionalises and reinforces the collaboration between the Organization and CESCR for the monitoring and promotion of this right.
+This decision institutionalised and reinforced the collaboration between the Organization and CESCR for the monitoring and promotion of this right.
 The decision also contains information about the terms of reference and the composition of the Group.

 The Joint Expert Group UNESCO/CESCR :